We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 There are many wavelengths that combine to form white light.
 Whenever light enters a substance, those wavelengths slow down.

-In a diamond, the light refracts and then speeds up when it exits its facets.
+In a diamond, light refracts and then speeds up when it exits.

-The diamond is acting as a prism that interacts with those wavelengths in different ways.
+The diamond acts as a prism that interacts with those wavelengths in different ways.

 Because the wavelengths bend and refract at unique rates, they separate from each other.
 For the viewer, this results in a rainbow of colors such as orange, blue, yellow, and green.